When getting a better job depends on your diploma, you’ll be looking for the fastest way to get a GED.

-The next thing to do is simulate the real GED subtest and take a practice test but this time under identical conditions as the real thing.
-Set your timer on 90 or 70 minutes, as long as it is in line with the subject area.
+The next thing to do is simulate the real GED subtest and take a practice test, but this time under identical conditions as the real thing.
+Set your timer to 90 or 70 minutes, as long as it is in line with the subject area.

 If you’ve passed the practice tests, it’s getting time to sign up for the official GED Ready® test.
-This official test will tell you if you are ready for the real GED test or that you need more training and on what subject areas.
+This official test will tell you if you are ready for the real GED test or if you need more training and in what subject areas.

 This GED Ready practice test costs you $6.99 per subject field.
 You need to register at GED.com to be able to buy this test.